GermanBrainRot/Project-Galileo/README.md

 #### Why Does This Not Break Things?

+It *does*!
+This is where my work differs from Barandes'.
+Barandes deserves credit for pointing out before me (though I have landed on the idea independently) that the Born rule should be applied universally, but he presents this as something that is in complete harmony with existing Quantum mechanics when I think it is not.
+But the change is *subtle*.

 In the case that a single particle and a measurement device are the only thing that ever interacts, this produces the correct predictions by construction.

 In the case that particles interact, all that happens is that phase information (which is usually considered random) changes.

 In the case of particles interacting in the wild, the interactions are too rare to meaningfully contribute to overall predictions.
 Also, nearby interacting branches tend to interfere away in the unitary picture, making it look a bit like a single measurement.

-Honestly, it would seem that this is just something that hitherto, nobody has seriously considered - even though the philosophy (measurement *is* interaction) was there at least since Everett.
+Honestly, it would seem that this is just something that hitherto, nobody except Barandes (who thought this would *follow* rather than being new) has seriously considered - even though the philosophy (measurement *is* interaction) was there at least since Everett.
 The only concern about including this as another axiom was "but it would break unitary evolution!"

 *And*?
 So long as we break it subtly and in a well-motivated way, that shouldn't be a problem, right?
+When the math gives us no reason to assume that the Born rule ought to be applied only in special situations and philosophy demands laws of the universe to be universal, my fix is probably a good idea.

 Upon further reflection, it occured to me that the conventional choice to represent unitary evolution via tensor math contributed to people not daring to make this move: they did not quite know how to.
-If your formalism is solipsistic and interaction is more of an embarrassing practical necessity imposed from outside the map, it's difficult to even imagine how to do this.
+If your formalism is solipsistic and interaction is more of an embarrassing practical necessity imposed from outside the map, it's difficult to even *imagine* how to do this.
 And imagine encoding this refinement into a modified Schrödinger equation - oh, the horror!

 Notice that this simple fix *does* make predictions.
 It may be subtle, but math that is *known* to be different should make different predictions at least in *some* scenarios that people far more experienced than me should be able to find.

-The only thing that you have to swallow is that we no longer have an operator *group* to encode evolution, but a only monoid.
-Or, if you represent the system as multiple individual agents, a category with some lossy morphisms.
-But weren't yall hunting for the holy grail of why the past appears different from the future?
+The only thing that you have to swallow is that we no longer have a *group* of linear operators to encode evolution, but a only monoid.
+Or, if you represent the system as multiple individual agents (sparse encoding for practical numerical computations), a category with some lossy morphisms.
+But weren't y'all hunting for the holy grail of why the past appears different from the future?
 Well, there's your answer: it's because it *is* different from the future.

 But you know what?
 If the changed predictions that come from the Born axiom are too subtle to be tested anytime soon, don't use it.
 It's an interesting interpretive twist so mathematicians and philosophers are finally happy to work with this.

-But **do** use the notational tweak I (and Barandes before me) made!
-It does even less to change the theory as such - but it makes it *so much more practical* and in particular enables us to think of imposing constraints like Lorentz invariance in a whole new way:
+But **do** use the notational tweak Barandes and later I made!
+It does even less to change the theory as such - but it makes it *so much more practical* and *in particular* enables us to think of imposing constraints like Lorentz invariance in a whole new way (which to my knowledge, I have the honor of being the first one to point out):

 Let $S$ be the global configuration space (a cartesian product over the possible configurations or all protagonists) and $\operatorname{Iso}(S)$ be the isomorphism group on S.